lawrence-forooghian/dotfiles/additional_steps.md

+# Additional steps after `install.sh`

-Steps that need to be performed after install.sh.
+Steps that need to be performed after `install.sh`.
 Some of these could probably be automated:

-- TODO how to transfer data over from an old personal machine
+- Transfer data over from old machine
   - I think the easiest thing to do is to just plug in Time Machine drive from old machine, copy home directory over to Desktop, and then transfer whatever I want to keep into the new home directory.
-- TODO what about Stickies?
-I have a bunch of stuff there at the moment
-- How to set up Time Machine (inherit previous backup?)
+- Set up Time Machine (use `tmutil inherit '/Volumes/Time Machine'` and then turn on Time Machine, need to give Full Disk Access to iTerm first)
-- TODO what about stuff in keychain from old machine?
+- Check there’s nothing in Stickies on old machine
+- Check Keychain on old machine.
 There should be nothing that’s only there hopefully, other than Wi-Fi passwords.
-- TODO adding SSH key to OptiPlex
+- Copy over SSH key used for OptiPlex (from Time Machine’s backup) until can set up a new one.

 ## macOS preferences